HarshalPantawane/Automated-Software-Deployment-Pipeline-using-Git-Jenkins-and-Kubernetes/README.md

 - faster delivery of application updates
 - a clear example of infrastructure automation
 - easier scaling of deployment practices across environments

+## Summary
+This project demonstrates a complete CI/CD automation pipeline using Jenkins and Kubernetes, following industry DevOps practices for continuous delivery, scalability, and reliability.